 “Studying and preparing for optometry school was what undergraduates did,” Ng noted.

 Once accepted into one of these specialized 4-year degree programs, learners will experience in-class instruction, focused on optics, visual science, diseases and disorders, chemistry and diagnoses and treatment, combined with supervised clinical laboratory experience.
-After completing an OD program, some Optometrists will additionally complete a 1-year residency program to gain advanced clinical training in a specialty area, such as ocular disease, geriatric optometry, pediatric optometry, etc.
+After completing an OD program, some Optometrists will additionally complete a one-year residency program to gain advanced clinical training in a specialty area, such as ocular disease, geriatric optometry, pediatrics, optometry, etc.

 Ng added that aside from the sheer mass of information learners must understand to become an Optometrist, there are other elements and factors which impact the completion of the degree program.
 For example, many learners juggle personal life, family, friends, personal health and their own sanity.